 Designated entry and exit points will be established in places where vehicles may seek to enter the special use lane.
 At these points, the double white lines will be broken, and different pavement markings will indicate that drivers can merge in or out of the lane if they wish.

 Broken white lines are used to separate lanes of traffic where passing or merging is permitted.
 Drivers must pay attention to changes in the size of the lines, as thicker lines are sometimes painted to indicate that the broken white lines will shortly be replaced with a solid white line.
 Thicker white lines essentially serve as a warning that merging will only be permitted for a little while longer.
 You may encounter thickened broken lines in the run-up to highway exits.

 Thick, white horizontal stop lines are often painted at intersections.
 These “limit” lines indicate the position where drivers must stop, if stopping is necessary.
 Ideally, you should come to a complete stop around six inches prior to the stop line.
 Make sure no part of your vehicle is crossing the line, as you may be issued a ticket.

 Some intersections do not have stop lines.
 If this is the case, drivers must come to a stop before the nearest edge of the pedestrian crosswalk.
 Remember that you must slow down and be prepared to stop when approaching a crosswalk, as pedestrians have the right-of-way.
 Crosswalks may be marked with a solid pathway, stripes or two horizontal white lines with a space in the middle.

 White lines and slanted stripes

 Sections of pavement around permanent obstacles are often marked out in white lines and filled in with slanted white stripes.
-These markings tell motorists that they must not drive on this patch of roadway.
+These markings tell motorists that they must not drive on this patch of the roadway.
 You will encounter areas filled with slanted white stripes between highway entrance ramps and the main driving lanes.
-This is known as the “gore area” and is always off limits to motorists.
+This is known as the “gore area” and is always off-limits to motorists.

 Would you pass a driving test today?